 - If the woolen can’t be washed in the machine or you aren’t sure, hand wash it.
 To do this, gently massage the material in a bucket or tub for a couple of minutes and then gently squeeze out as much water as you can.

 - When wet, wool materials shouldn’t ever be wrung out or twisted, since this can cause the material to get stretched and contorted beyond its original shape.
 Be gentle when you’re rinsing your woolens.
-After you’re done washing them by hand, rinse your garments well with water that is about the same temperature as when you washed.
+After you’re done washing them by hand, rinse your garments well with water that is about the same temperature as when you washed them.
 Gently squeeze your articles to remove as much water as feasible.

 Take special care of delicates